dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ## Webpack Dev Middleware

 [Webpack Dev Middleware](https://webpack.github.io/docs/webpack-dev-middleware.html) introduces a streamlined development workflow whereby Webpack builds resources on demand.
 The middleware automatically compiles and serves client-side resources when a page is reloaded in the browser.
-The alternate, less efficient approach is to manually invoke Webpack via the project's npm build script when a third-party dependency or the custom code changes.
-An example of said build script in the `package.json` file is:
+The alternate approach is to manually invoke Webpack via the project's npm build script when a third-party dependency or the custom code changes.
+An npm build script in the *package.json* file is shown in the following example:

 [!code-json[Main](../client-side/spa-services/sample/SpaServicesSampleApp/package.json?range=5)]

 ### Prerequisites

-Install the following prerequisites:
+Install the following:
 1. [Microsoft.AspNetCore.SpaServices](http://www.nuget.org/packages/Microsoft.AspNetCore.SpaServices/) NuGet package
 1. [aspnet-webpack](https://www.npmjs.com/package/aspnet-webpack) npm package: